CAO Flathead - Band

 CAO Flathead – Barrel

 CAO always does a great job with their packaging.
-Unfortunately, I didn’t get a chance to see what the box because I was sent samples of this CAO Flathead from General Cigar.
+Unfortunately, I didn’t get a chance to see what the box was because I was sent samples of this CAO Flathead from General Cigar.
 I’m not complaining by any means, but I would like to see the box at some point because I’m sure it’s impressive packaging.
 The lineup for this cigar looks pretty impressive, here is the entire size list they are releasing (love the names):

 V642 Piston (6.5” x 42), SRP per cigar is $6.75